On The Average-Case Complexity of Shellsort: The Lower Bound

 \section{The Lower Bound}

-A Shellsort computation consists essentially of a sequence of inversion (swapping) operations.
+A Shellsort computation consists essentially of a sequence of comparison and inversion (swapping) operations.
 We count the total number of data movements (here inversions).
+The lower bound obtained below holds {\em a fortiori} for the number of comparisons---the algorithm must compare a pair of keys to decide whether or not to swap them.
+In practice the running time of the algorithm is proportional to the number of inversions \cite{Kn73}.
 Keys in the input permutation go by inversions to their final destination.
 The sequences of inversions constitute insertion paths.
 The proof is based on the following intuition.
 There are $n!$ different permutations of $n$ keys.
 Given the sorting process (the insertion paths in the right order) one can recover the original permutation from the sorted list.
-The sum of the lengths of the insertion paths must be at least as large as the length of a most concise representation of the starting permutation.
+The length of a computable description of the sorting process must be at least as great as the Kolmogorov complexity of the starting permutation.
+The overwhelming majority of permutations have high Kolmogorov complexity.
+Hence the overwhelming majority of sorting processes must have computable descriptions of at least a certain length.
+Therefore the average sorting process has a computable description of that length which translates in the number of inversions.
+The average number of inversions below is the expectation of the number of inversions in the Shellsort sorting process when the permutations of $n$ keys are uniformly distributed.